 Welcome to A Wandering Sole

-Just as in life, this blog has taken many shapes and forms over the past 3-1/2 years.
-What initially started solely as a travel blog has now grown to encompass my other passions in the development and children’s rights sector.
+Just as in life, this blog has taken many shapes and forms over the last five years.
+What initially started solely as a travel blog has now grown to encompass my other passions in the development and entrepreneurship sectors, as well as my love for refugees.
 While adventure and travel are still a large part of my life (and this blog), I hope to include other parts of my life to better represent myself as a person, a writer, and a wandering sole.

-I currently reside in Portland where I run a social enterprise with my best friend.
-We work with artisans in Kenya & Rwanda to make beautiful accessories, mostly jewelry, and we focus on skills training and employment for artisans living in extreme poverty.
-You can read more about it on our website Amsha, and shop for a little something special if you’d like.
-Our goal is to empower women, and we do so by also hiring men (that requires a blog post explanation in the near future).
-We also work with artisans with disabilities.
+I currently reside in Portland where I run Amsha, an accessories and home goods brand produced in East Africa.
+We work with artisans in Kenya & Rwanda to make beautiful accessories, mostly jewelry, and we focus on skills training and employment for artisans living in extreme poverty and affected by disabilities.
+You can read more about it on our website, and shop for a little something special if you’d like.

 “Waking up this morning, I smile.
 Twenty-four brand new hours are before me.
 I vow to live fully in each moment and to look at all beings with eyes of compassion.” ― Thich Nhat Hanh

-I love chatting about travel, running, volunteering, Africa, social enterprise, economic development, 80s movies, and outdoor activities, among many other things (read: easily amused).
+I love chatting about traveling, running, volunteering, Africa, social enterprise, economic development, refugees, 80s movies, hiking and other outdoor activities, among many other things.
 I can always be reached at awanderingsole[at]gmail[dot]com.
-I’m not gonna lie- I’ve gotten into a bad habit of failing to respond immediately and letting emails get lost in the shuffle (between a business, a foundation, and a blog, I receive a lot of email!).
-If you don’t get a response, please drop me a message again.
-I promise I have every intention to respond, and I would love to hear from you!
+I’m a bit slow to respond to blog emails, but I promise I have every intention to respond, and I would love to hear from you!
+You might also have better luck by sending me a tweet.
+Find me on Twitter at @awanderingsole.

 This site is home to these adventures.
 I enjoy writing about travel, culture, design, and running.
 Through A Wandering Sole, you can read about places, people, and adventures, and experience these for yourself through photos.
 My ultimate goal is to reveal that underneath drastic cultural differences, there is a common bond among us all.
 I hope my travel tales will give you inspiration for your next itinerary or maybe just a laugh along the way.